treeverse/lakeFS/docs/howto/hooks/lua.md

 ### `net/url`

-Provides a `parse` function that parses a raw url into a URL structure.
+Provides a `parse` function parse a URL string into parts, returns a table with the URL's host, path, scheme, query and fragment.
-The url may be relative (a path, without a host) or absolute (starting with a scheme).
-Trying to parse a hostname and path without a scheme is invalid but may not necessarily return an error, due to parsing ambiguities.

 ```lua
 > local url = require("net/url")